Form a Limited Liability Company in Georgia

 LLCs are common business structures.
 LLCs or Limited Liability Companies make it possible for one or more individuals to own parts of a single company.
 With an LLC, exposure to liability from company activities is reduced for the owners.
 LLCs don’t need to file separate taxes as corporations do.
 All LLC profits will be passed through to each member.

 It is fairly easy to form an LLC, but there are certain steps that you will need to follow.
 These are outlined below.

 The first thing you will need to do is choose a company name.
 At the bare minimum, this should be a name that no other company in the State of Georgia has a right to use.
 SunDoc can run your name search or reserve your LLC name for you as well.
 We offer this service for a nominal fee.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.

 Either a firm or a person can be your company’s designated registered agent.
 You’ll need this name to put on your Articles of Organization form (go to #6 for additional information on the Articles of Organization).
 Check out our article, Registered Agent Service, to find out more about registered agents and why it’s important to have one for your LLC.

 4. Decide Your Ownership and Management Structure.

 Deciding on your management and structure of ownership is another important part of creating your LLC.
 You’ll need to make a decision on whether your LLC will be manager managed or member managed.
 Not sure where to start?
-Check out our guides: Member-Managed LLC or the Manager-Managed LLC.

 You’ll also have to state in your Articles of Organization whether you will have your LLC managed by all members, by one manager, or by several managers.